 Main WSU Vet Hospital Switchboard: 509-335-0711

-If you suspect or know that your pet has eaten or been exposed to a toxic substance or product and need immediate assistance, again, please consider going to WSU or calling the ASPCA Animal Poison Control Center at 888-426-4435 (a fee may apply).
+If you know or suspect that your pet has eaten or been exposed to a toxic substance or product, please consider going to WSU or calling the ASPCA Animal Poison Control Center at 888-426-4435 (a fee may apply).

 As a mobile veterinary service, while equipped to take care of many of your pets’ needs, we cannot provide immediate or intensive emergency care in your home.
 The WSU Veterinary Teaching Hospital is located at 205 Ott Road in Pullman, WA.